1. Committee's Official Designation

 B) Appraises the effectiveness of the public diplomacy policies and programs carried out by government agencies.

-C) Submits reports to the Congress, the President, and the Secretary of State on public diplomacy programs and activities, as outline in 22 U.S.C. § 1469.
+C) Submits reports to the Congress, the President, and the Secretary of State on public diplomacy programs and activities, as outlined in 22 U.S.C. § 1469, including the Comprehensive Annual Report on Public Diplomacy and International Broadcasting Activities.

 D) Submits other reports as it deems appropriate to the Secretary of State, the President, and the Congress.